As an organisation we’ve made great strides forward, and are acknowledged as a leading edge employer when it comes to LGBT+ equality.

-The achievement is the culmination of a journey that has seen the Group placed in the top 10 for the last five years, and first in 2017, recognising the progress made and our continued commitment to LGBT+ inclusion.
+The achievement is the culmination of a journey that has seen the Group placed in the top 10 since 2015, and first in 2017, recognising the progress made and our continued commitment to LGBT+ inclusion.

 Many of our LGBT+ role models have been recognised externally in power lists and one of our colleagues was named in the 2019 OUTstanding list.

 Our LGBT+ colleague network, Rainbow, plays a pivotal role in our approach, and with over 5,000 members and supporters, is one of the largest networks of its kind in the UK.
 For 10 years Rainbow has been committed to connecting, developing and supporting our LGBT+ colleagues across the Group.
 Rainbow was named a highly commended network by Stonewall in 2019.